pelhamnicholas/rshell/README.md

 ##Tests
 Bash scripts are included in this repository to automate the testing of various functionality of rshell.
+All test scripts are meant to be run from the rshell project directory, not from the tests directory in which they reside.
 ###single_command
 Bash script to test the functionality of single commands using the POSIX function `execvp()`